Iowa agrees to pay $5K to 4 protesters banned from Capitol

 The judge’s preliminary injunction remains in place until the court considers whether to approve the settlement agreement.

+Of the five people arrested, four had charges of interference with official acts or disorderly conduct dismissed.
+Penna pleaded guilty to simple misdemeanor interference with official acts and was ordered to pay a $250 fine.

-ACLU of Iowa declined to comment until after the agreement is approved by the court,
+ACLU of Iowa declined to comment until after the agreement is approved by the court.

 “The attorney general’s office believes this is a fair settlement for the state,” Assistant State Attorney General Anne Updegraff told board members.